John MacArthur's 2013 Strange Fire brings the bible ballistics and his encyclopaedic knowledge and breath of insight against all things Charismatic.

 3. His olive branch to charismatics and reformers within Pentecostalism and the charismatic movement does not have much biblical room for peace and fellowship.

 4. His take on personal praise tongues (sometimes called ecstatic praise) of 1Corinthians 14,2 is MacArthur at his most vehement but least effective.

 1Corinthians14,2 and 14,16 tells of us humans speaking to God, and in thanksgiving to God, not miraculous foreign language tongues of God speaking to us (Acts2,11).

 (This praise tongue may have been too fleshly and led to the silencing of women in church, 1Corinthians14,31).

 The well-respected Ryrie Study Bible is somewhat gentler as to praise tongues, and notes at 1Corinthians14,2 that the burden of proof regarding private praise tongues rests upon those who understand it to mean ecstatic speech.
-This sounds ok but the bible is not a book that states evidentiary standards for a court of law, but a faith book.
+This sounds ok but the bible is not a book that states evidentiary standards for a court of law, or court of popular church opinion, but a faith book.
 The only burden any bible student has is to teach the whole counsel of God.
 This is not possible if we dismiss difficult bible passages as meaningless or unteachable.